- Valid for travel at your leisure between now and 31st December 2019

-City Palace: Situated in the heart of the old City, it occupies about one-seventh of the old city area.
-The palace is a blend of Rajput and Mughal architecture, it houses a Seven storeyed Chandra Mahal in the centre, which affords a fine view of the gardens and the city.
-Diwan-E- Am (Hall of public audience) has intricate decorations and collection of manuscripts, Diwan-E- Khas (Hall of private audience) has a marble pawed gallery Mubarak Mahal has a rich collection of costumes and textiles.
+City Palace: Situated in the heart of the old city, it occupies about one-seventh of the old city area.
+The palace is a blend of Rajput and Mughal architecture, it houses a seven-storeyed Chandra Mahal in the centre, which affords a fine view of the gardens and the city.
+Diwan-E-Am (Hall of Public Audience) has intricate decorations and a collection of manuscripts, Diwan-E-Khas (Hall of Private Audience) has a marble pawed gallery, and Mubarak Mahal has a rich collection of costumes and textiles.
 There is a Clock Tower near Mubarak Mahal.
 SilehKhana has a collection of armoury and weapons.

-Jantar Mantar: built in 18th century by Maharaja Sawai Jai Singh II, the huge masonry instruments were used to study the movement of constellations and stars in the sky.
-Enormous sun-dial still provides accurate time, which is subject to daily corrections.
+Jantar Mantar: Built in 18th century by Maharaja Sawai Jai Singh II, the huge masonry instruments were used to study the movement of constellations and stars in the sky.
+The enormous sun-dial still provides accurate time, which is subject to daily corrections.

-Hawa Mahal: Built in 1799, by Maharaja Sawai Pratap Singh, is the most recognizable monument of Jaipur.
-The 5 storied stunning semi-octagonal monument having 152 windows with overhanging latticed balconies is a fine piece of Rajput architecture.
-Originally designed for the royal ladies to watch and enjoy the processions and other activities, on the street below.
-Now it houses a well laid out museum.
-The display “Jaipur past and present” is the special feature of this newly setup museum.
+Hawa Mahal: Built in 1799, by Maharaja Sawai Pratap Singh, this is the most recognizable monument of Jaipur.
+The five-storeyed stunning semi-octagonal monument with 152 windows with overhanging latticed balconies is a fine piece of Rajput architecture.
+Originally designed for the royal ladies to watch and enjoy the processions and other activities on the street below, it now houses a well laid out museum.
+The display “Jaipur Past and Present” is the special feature of this newly setup museum.

 Day 5: Jaipur

 Jal Mahal: On the way to Amer, this small palace is set in the middle of Man Sagar Lake.
 Renovation around the lake is in progress.
-Albert Hall Museum:- situated in the Ram Niwas Garden.
-This graceful building was founded in 1876 by Prince Albert (also known as Albert Hall).
+The Albert Hall Museum is situated in the Ram Niwas Garden.
+This graceful building was founded in 1876 by Prince Albert.
 It has a rare collection of archaeological and handicraft pieces.

 Day 6: Jaipur / Jodhpur